Clean Lines & Cohesive Spaces: A Contemporary Whole-Home Remodel

 Dura Supreme Bria – Reese door style in Canvas paint

-For the dining room, we chose the Reese door style in Canvas, echoing the kitchen while complementing the light herringbone accent wall.
+We chose the Reese door style in Canvas, echoing the kitchen while complementing the light herringbone accent wall.

 Dura Supreme Bria – Hudson door style in Cyberspace